brycewray/hugo-site/content/posts/2020/12/gems-in-rough.md

 Finally, there are these even smaller nuggets which don't even deserve their own *sections* within this post:

 - **On the starter sites front**---I have recently created a [Nunjucks](https://mozilla.github.io/nunjucks/)-templating [version](https://github.com/brycewray/eleventy_solo_starter_njk) of the original JavaScript-templating (.11ty.js) [Eleventy starter site](https://github.com/brycewray/eleventy_solo_starter) I posted [a few months ago](/posts/2020/07/beginners-luck).
 If you find editing Nunjucks templates more pleasant than editing JavaScript templates, as I do, perhaps this will be a nice addition.
-Also, *all* my starter sites (for both the [Eleventy](https://11ty.dev) and [Hugo](https://gohugo.io) SSGs) now include both Tailwind CSS 2.x and my recent [cache-busting solution](/posts/2020/12/cache-busting-eleventy-take-two/). \
+Also, the applicable starter sites for both the [Eleventy](https://11ty.dev) and [Hugo](https://gohugo.io) SSGs now include Tailwind CSS 2.x; and both Eleventy starter sites include my recent [cache-busting solution](/posts/2020/12/cache-busting-eleventy-take-two/).
+(The Hugo starter sites don't need them because of capabilities built into Hugo.) \
-And, speaking of starter sites&nbsp;.&nbsp;.&nbsp;.
+Speaking of starter sites&nbsp;.&nbsp;.&nbsp;.
 - **Zola?
 No, zanks**---I'd given some thought to making a starter site using the [Zola](https://getzola.org) SSG, since I already have starter sites using Hugo, to which Zola has many similarities.
-(In fact, its creator came up with Zola because Hugo's [Go](https://golang.org)-based templating drove him nuts; he even came up with his own [Rust](https://www.rust-lang.org/)-based templating engine, [Tera](https://tera.netlify.app/).)
+(In fact, its creator came up with Zola because Hugo's templating drove him nuts; he even came up with his own templating engine, [Tera](https://tera.netlify.app/).)
 However, after a day or so of rooting around, I learned that Zola *purposely* is unfriendly to dividing a site's content into subdirectories the way I *always* divide mine.
 For example, dividing my posts by years, then months within the years, is a no-no in Zola, especially when you want to paginate in a [posts list](/posts).
 (I won't go into the gritty details; just search through Zola's [Github issues](https://github.com/getzola/zola/issues) and [documentation](https://www.getzola.org/documentation/getting-started/overview/) for the term *orphan pages*.)
 In fairness to Zola boosters, I have found similar problems in dealing with the [Gridsome](https://gridsome.org) SSG as well as the SSG capabilities of [Next.js](https://nextjs.org) and [Nuxt.js](https://nuxtjs.org)---and I have similarly rejected them for just that reason, among others.
 Whatever else may be true about Eleventy and Hugo, both of them let me arrange a site's content *the way I want*.
 Anything that doesn't, I refuse to use.
 Period.

 ## Some days are diamonds, some&nbsp;days are&nbsp;stones